kaliop-uk/ezmigrationbundle/README.md

 ## Known Issues and limitations

 * unlike the Doctrine Migrations Bundle, this bundle does not support rollback of changes.
-Read above for the reason.
+Read above for the reason why.

 * if you are using the Doctrine Migrations Bundle to manage your schema, you will get spurious sql created to handle the database tables belonging to Kaliop Migrations Bundle.